robatwilliams/hills-api/docs/backlog.md

 - Consider best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)
 - Fully configure rules for ESLint Jest plugin
 - Node.js 12 (LTS) is available on AWS Lambda as of November 2019.
 Switch to run on it, then convert to ES6 imports/exports (update lint rules), use promisified `fs` module, anything else new.
+- Structured logging into CloudWatch, there must be a way

 ### Further future